Once you've found the lesson

 Now that we've determined the "What" of the assignment, including WHAT the lessons are and WHAT the pass/fail and WHAT the module title is... now we turn to the "WHO" of the assignment.

 The first step is to determine the "Assignment Type."

-There are two categories of assignment type:
+There are three categories of assignment type:

 - "Group" - which is for groups of students and includes entire schools, grades and classes

 - "Individual" - which is for individual students that you will choose from your available student roster.
 This will be SEL individual or MH Individual depending on the curriculum of the lessons that you're assigning.

 - "Individual Intervention" - which is for individual students who have a behavioral issue.
 Only schools/districts using the Suite360 Intervention program will have this option

 Note that the individual students, grades and classes that are visible to you depend on your level of access.
 Please refer to our article